Friday, August 19, 2005ChuckBaldwin.com Announces Two New Pages

 First Blog

+This may or may not find its way to the permanent site.
 I was encouraged by the fine looking blog-site of Mike Fox (http://www.mfox.us/), who is traveling about MesoAmerica doing good everywhere he goes.

 posted @ 10:32 AM PDT [link] [Karma: -3 (+/-)]